-The common objective of experimental and literature-based research projects is to give you experience of scientific research.
+The common objective of experimental and library-based research projects is to give you experience of scientific research.

 At the end of your project you will produce a dissertation (project report).
-This will be assessed on how well you present the project, not on the outcome of your research, according to its demonstration of:

-- (i) your understanding of the scientific problem addressed in your research project; - (ii) how well you present any new findings you have made; - (iii) your critical consideration of the work of others and of your own new data and/or new ideas that arise or are predicted from your findings; - (iv) how well you set any new findings/models/hypotheses in the context of what is currently known in the scientific literature.
+This will be assessed on how well you present the project, not on the outcome of your research, according to its demonstration of: 1) your understanding of the scientific problem addressed in your research project; 2) how well you present any new findings you have made; 3) your critical consideration of the work of others and of your own new data and/or new ideas that arise or are predicted from your findings/ formulated grant proposal; 4) how well you set any new findings/models/hypotheses in the context of what is currently known in the scientific literature.